Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “Get a picture of me standing in the 15 Items or Less lane at the supermarket.
 Got that picture.
 Describe that picture.
 What am I thinking?
 What am I focused on?

 That typically helps them get something tangible to help them understand the answer.
-Listen to their answers and some of them may be getting close.
+Listen to their answers, and some of them may be getting close.

-At this point I will typically point at the imaginary people around me and use a sweeping gesture from left to right and say…
+At this point, I will typically point at the imaginary people around me and use a sweeping gesture from left to right and say…

-- “I am basically saying, ‘If you would just change your bad behavior, my life would be so much better!
-You aren’t doing life correctly and that needs to change now!’
+- “It is as if I am saying, ‘If you would just change your bad behavior, my life would be so much better!
+You aren’t doing life correctly, which needs to change now!’

-- “I am a perceived Victim at that point and I can’t be helped, because I am not the one that needs the help – EVERYONE ELSE needs the help.
-And, when everyone else changes – I am ‘rescued’.
+- “I am a perceived Victim at that point, and I can’t be helped because I am not the one that needs the help – EVERYONE ELSE needs the help.
+And, when everyone else changes – I am ‘rescued.’
 When those people in the 15 Items or Less lane or the people on the road get their behavior right – they throw me a life preserver and rescue me!

-- “When we are victims like that, and I do this more than I prefer, I am saying, ‘I don’t need to change, because I am not doing anything wrong.
+- “When we are victims like that, and I do this more than I prefer, I am saying, ‘I don’t need to change because I am not doing anything wrong.
 Everyone else needs to make changes.’”

-- “When we are in the Left Circle, we look at life, circumstances and people and say ‘If you would just change, I’d be happy!’
+- “When we are in the Left Circle, we look at life, circumstances, and people and say, ‘If you would just change, I’d be happy!’
 We are complaining and won’t see any need for our own change.
 Why?
 Because WE DON’T ACCEPT THAT WE ARE DOING ANYTHING WRONG.
 It is everyone else that is messed up, not me.
 Therefore, we can only be rescued when everything and everyone else changes for the better.

 The One Critical Item

-It is imperative that you make this final point, because it lays the groundwork for the actions they will need to take.
+It is imperative that you make this final point because it lays the groundwork for the actions they will need to take.

 - “There is one critical item that supports being a victim.
 What do you think that is?”